lambjames18/EBSD-Correction/README.md

 - `SIFT.py` is for future plans.
 - `core.py` this is the core of the alignment algorithms and is called from `ui.py`.
+- `InteractiveView.py` this permits interactive viewing of the solutions.
+- `IO.py` this handles importing the data.
+- `rescale.py` this allows one to rescale individual images to match resolutions between two images.
+This is handle within the UI, but if one wants to do it separetly, this script can do that.
 - `put_BSE_in_h5.py` this is used to put control images into a Dream3D file.
 - `scratch.py` this is my own scratch file for testing random things.
 It can be ignored.
 - "original" this folder contains older scripts that are kept for potential updates.